Charles Latham (photographer): Life and work

 Charles Latham was born on 15 May 1847 in Manchester, the son of an engraver.
 Nothing is known about his early life, how he learnt his craft as a photographer, or the start of his career.
 By 1874 he was based in London.
 The earliest known photograph by Latham was of the Three Nuns Inn on Aldgate High Street, taken for the antiquarian Philip Norman.
 Norman was documenting London buildings that were about to be demolished, using both his own drawings and paintings, and photographs.

 Latham worked for publishers such as Ernst Wasmuth and Batsford, specializing in architecture and outdoor topics.
-For Wasmuth he provided phographs for an overview of British and Irish architecture published in 1890.
+For Wasmuth he provided photographs for an overview of British and Irish architecture published in 1890.
 His first work for Batsford was with the architect John Alfred Gotch on his book Architecture of the Renaissance in England.
 He then worked on George Birch's book on London churches of the 17th and 18th centuries, which has been described as "the handsomest piece of preservation propaganda ever printed".
 It contains 64 of Latham's photographs.
 He provided the photographs for two other Batsford books: Belcher and Macartney's two volume set of Renaissance English architecture and H. Inigo Triggs's book on formal gardens in England and Scotland.

 Latham became staff photographer of the magazine Country Life shortly after it was founded in 1897 by Edward Hudson.
 The format of the magazine was made possible by technical advances in printing that allowed high quality photographic images and text to be printed on the same page.
 The magazine featured golf and racing news, advertisements for country homes, and articles about aspects of country life including houses and gardens.
 Many of the photographs accompanying these articles were by Latham, and the topics included both old established houses such as Coleshill, in Berkshire (a seventeenth century house, now lost), as well as newly built ones, such as Goddards in Surrey, designed by Edwin Lutyens, with gardens by Gertrude Jekyll.
 Latham did not only work in Britain.
 In 1903 he travelled to Italy to photograph gardens there, taking with him a large format camera and many glass-plate negatives.
 Three books were published by Country Life between 1900 and 1905 featuring his work: Gardens Old and New, In English Homes, and The Gardens of Italy.
 A recent publication reproduces many of Latham's Italian images.